ozten/TLD.js/README.md

 Can you afford more?
 Passionate about the web and JS?

-Same benefits as ``javawebscriptmaster`` as well as an invitation to join the governance committee.
+Same benefits as ``jsninja`` as well as an invitation to join the governance committee.

 Limited to first 50 pledges.